Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Introduction

-The present work explores and extends this approach by developing a dedicated analytical model for \ac{ics} events based on the physics behind the photon emission and detector interactions, which is integrated into the \ac{lmmlem} algorithm (although it is not restricted to it) and implemented for a very small-animal PET scanner.
+The present work explores and extends this V-LOR approach by developing a dedicated analytical model for \ac{ics} events based on the physics behind the photon emission and detector interactions, which is integrated into the \ac{lmmlem} algorithm and implemented for a very small-animal PET scanner (although it is neither restricted to this algorithm nor to this application).
 The study shows how the new model provides reasonably accurate estimations of the \ac{ics} sensitivity image $\mathbf{s}^\text{I}$ and the system matrix $\mathbf{H}^\text{I}$.
 As the concept of V-\acp{lor} takes into account the two possible trajectories, while only one is the original one, some degradation of the spatial resolution and other metrics could be expected.
 Therefore, this study also assesses the image quality obtained with the inclusion of \ac{ics} events modeled in this way, compared to reconstructing only golden events.
 In particular, the developed model targets three-hit \ac{ics} events, i.e., those featuring a single Compton scattering, as such events are typically far more frequent than four-or-more hit \ac{ics} events.
 For a fair comparison and also to correctly implement the joint reconstruction approach, this work also introduces a dedicated analytical model for the golden events, also guided by a probabilistic formulation of physical phenomena analogous to that of the \ac{ics} model.
 The methods are applied to both simulated and experimental data, with a focus on very low-count acquisitions.